hyeonLewis/aa-sdk-test/README.md

 3. Deploy Wallet (Strongly recommended)

     The AA wallet can be deployed by i) `Factory.createAccount` or ii) First `UserOp` with `initCode` in the transaction data.
-Since the owner address needs to be funded with KLAY to send the transaction, it's recommended to use second method, which is more user-friendly.
+Since the owner address needs to be funded with KLAY for first method, it's recommended to use second method, which is more user-friendly.

     ```js
     const signer = new ethers.Wallet(ownerKey, JsonRpcProvider);